KARthiKReddY563/TCL-Workshop/README.md

 In the above figure, we can see that the clock parameters are written into a .sdc file and we can also verify thatthe values written are matached same as cosntraints.csv file.

 Similarly, we have to find the column number for input parameter.
-The script mentioned belowc can find column numbers and assigns it to a respective variable.
+The script mentioned below can find column numbers and assigns it to a respective variable.
 It also displays the column numbers of input parameters on display.

 ```
 set input_early_rise_delay_start [lindex [lindex [constraints search rect $clock_start_column $input_ports_start [expr {$constr_columns-1}] [expr {$output_ports_start-1}] early_rise_delay] 0] 0]